What Is Dropbox Smart Sync?

 Step 1.
 Download CBackup and create a new CBackup account, and then sign in to CBackup desktop app.

 Step 2.
-Select the Backup Tasks tab, and then press + New Task button to backup files to cloud.
+Select the Backup tab, and then press the Backup PC to CBackup Cloud button to backup files to cloud.